Tracing Mathematical Proficiency Through Problem-Solving Processes

 where $q_t$ denotes the question at time $t$, $c_t$ is the concept associated with $q_t$, and $r_t \in \{0,1\}$ represents the response correctness (1 for correct, 0 for incorrect), the objective is to estimate $P(r_{t+1} = 1~|~q_{t+1},~ c_{t+1},~ \mathcal{S_\textit{conv}})$.

 However, relying solely on response correctness ($r_t$) creates a simplified proxy for students' understanding, often failing to capture the nuances of their actual knowledge state.
-In real educational environments, students are evaluated not only on the final answer but also on their problem-solving process, which provides richer insight into students' understanding~\citep{ukobizaba2021assessment, chiu2022analyzing, tschisgale2025exploring, kleinman2022analyzing}.
+In real educational environments, students are evaluated not only on the final answer but also on their problem-solving processes(PSP), which provides richer insight into students' understanding~\citep{ukobizaba2021assessment, chiu2022analyzing, tschisgale2025exploring, kleinman2022analyzing}.

 To overcome the limitations of binary outcomes, recent studies have attempted to incorporate auxiliary information into the KT models.
 For instance, response time has been widely used to distinguish between guessing and slipping behaviors~\citep{wang2012leveraging, chen2022introducing, huang2024response}.
 Others have integrated question difficulty or textual content to better estimate the probability of correctness based on item characteristics~\citep{yeung2019deep, liu2024question}.
-Additionally, interaction features such as hint usage or the number of attempts have been employed to infer a student's struggle level~\citep{rachatasumrit2021toward, xu2023learning}, .
-Although these approaches enrich the context, they largely rely on metadata or static attributes, treating the actual problem-solving procedure as a black box.
+Although these approaches enrich the context, they largely rely on metadata or static attributes, treating the actual PSP as a black box.

-In contrast, in programming education domain, ~\citet{ross2025modeling} demonstrated that leveraging students' editing traces provides richer signals of reasoning and learning behaviors.
-However, in the mathematical domain, where the problem-solving process is as critical as the final answer, process-level modeling remains unexplored.